On the Kodaira dimension of base spaces of families of manifolds: Introduction and main results

 \subsection{Acknowledgements}

-I would like to thank S\'andor Kov\'acs, Fr\'ed\'eric Campana and Mihnea Popa for their interest and suggestions.
-I am also grateful to Christian Schnell for pointing out a mistake in an earlier draft of this paper.
+I would like to thank S\'andor Kov\'acs, Fr\'ed\'eric Campana, Mihnea Popa, Christian Schnell and Yajnaseni Dutta for their interest and suggestions.
+I am also grateful to the anonymous referee for helpful comments.